KassoumHabibou/portfolio/content/_index.md

         - date_end: '2020-08-01'
           date_start: '2016-10-01'
           description: |2-
               ENSAE is a higher education institution that is a member of the African Schools of Statistics Network (RESA).
-It is a sub-regional education institution that welcomes around fifteen nationalities and is listed among the most recognized institutions for training statistician in Africa.
-As a member of the *Observatoire Economique et Statistique d'Afrique Subsaharienne* ([AFRISTAT](https://www.afristat.org/)) and affiliated with the *Institut National de la Statistique et des Etudes Economiques* ([INSEE](https://www.insee.fr/fr/accueil)), ENSAE welcomes technician and engineer students from across all Africa, as well as visiting professors from prominent European universities.
-Under the guidance of a pedagogical team composed of academics and professionals, the future graduate of ENSAE assimilates, throughout their course, **statistical** and **economic theories** as well as the necessary skills for their operational application.
-The core of this program are:
+The core of the program are:

               - Statistics and Probabilities:
                 * hypothesis testing (constructing a test, calculating p-values, t-tests, etc.) and analysis of variance;